unusep/main/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

-1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.
+1. The program should work on any mainstream OS as long as it has Java 1.8.0_60 or higher installed.
-2. Should be able to hold up to 1000 tasks.
+2. It should be able to hold up to 1000 tasks.
-3. Should come with automated unit tests and open source code.
+3. Automated unit tests and open source code for this program 4. should be readily available.
-4. Should log each operations to log file.
+4. Every operation executed should be logged to the log file.
-5. Should favor DOS style commands over Unix-style commands.
+5. The program should favour DOS style commands over Unix-style commands.
-6. The product should have no dependency on other packages.
+6. The product should not have dependencies on other packages.
-7. The software can be opened by clicking without installing.
+7. The software can be launched, without installing, by clicking on the executable file.